pmcculler/sd-dynamic-javascript/README.md

 ![](assets/enable_checkbox.png)

 If you disable it, code blocks will appear in your output, and it costs virtually nothing to execute.
+If you think disabled Javascript code blocks should disappear instead of showing in the output prompt, let me know.

 ## Examples

 ### Basics